wurthless-elektroniks/RGH1.3/readme.md

 - No possibility of SMC hangs causing the system to power off during the boot

 Disadvantages:
-- Requires a trace cut (or removal of the tilt switch) and two diodes
+- Requires two diodes and occasional bodges/trace cuts
 - See "Known improvements" below for more information

 ## Wiring everything up